 Buying Used Espresso Machines & Grinders – Kev’s Guide

-So you’ve decided you want decent espresso coffee at home, and/or espresso-based coffees, flat white, cappuccino, latte & so on?
+So you’ve decided you want decent espresso at home, and/or espresso-based coffees, flat white, cappuccino, latte & so on?
 If this is the case, and if you’ve been considering it for a bit, you’ve probably noticed a few things:

-There are three categories of home espresso coffee machine, bean to cup coffee machines, domestic manual espresso coffee machines, and home barista espresso coffee machines.
+There are three categories of home espresso coffee machine, bean to cup coffee machines, domestic manual espresso coffee machines, and home barista espresso machines.

 The one touch or “fully automatic” machines, will deal with the milk part too, allowing you to basically press the button and get a capuccino, latte, etc.

-This article isn’t about bean to cup machines, and personally I’d think twice about buying a used bean to cup machine unless it’s had really little use, as there’s more that could go wrong, and they can be harder to repair.
+This article isn’t about bean to cup machines, and personally I’d think twice about buying a used bean to cup machine unless it’s had really little utilize, as there’s more that could go wrong, and they can be harder to repair.

 If you’re interested in bean to cup machines see:

-Best Bean to Cup Coffee Machines
+Perfect Bean to Cup Coffee Machines

-Perfect Cheap Espresso coffee Machines
+Best Cheap Espresso Machines

 Tip them well, tell everyone about them, keep them in business – as coffee shops like this are few and far between.

-Anyway – with a home barista setup, and with time and effort (and money) spent on developing home barista skills, you’ll have the potential of producing espresso and espresso-based drinks at home that would wipe the floor with many the coffee shops you’ve ever visited, and which are somewhere close to being on parr with the small percentage of incredible independent coffee shops in the UK.
+Anyway – with a home barista setup, and with time and effort (and money) spent on developing home barista skills, you’ll have the potential of producing espresso coffee and espresso-based drinks at home that would wipe the floor with most the coffee shops you’ve ever visited, and which are somewhere close to being on parr with the small percentage of incredible independent coffee shops in the UK.

 The problem with these kinds of machines, is they’re not cheap.